What we provide to interns:

 Applicants must be at least 18 years old at the start of the placement and have an up-to-date tetanus vaccine.
 A rabies vaccine is preferred, but not necessary.

-If you prefer to submit your application through Canada Post, mail it to Elizabeth Trickey at Procyon Wildlife, 6441 7th Line, Beeton, Ontario, L0G 1A0.
-Include your availability, with the expected length of internship as well as your preferred starting date.
-To download the form, click here.
+If you prefer to submit your application through Canada Post, mail it to Sarah Marrs-Bruce at Procyon Wildlife, 6441 7th Line, Beeton, Ontario, L0G 1A0.
+I To download the form, click here.